olsmithy1/mersenne_tensor_base/README.md

 Matrix Multiplication:

 Capabale of finding lower dimensional Matrix Multiplication algorithims.
-It may even incorporate elements of those algorithims into it's own structure.
+It may even incorporate elements of these algorithims into it's own structure.

 Artificial Intelligence: